DopamineThrifts/DopeThrifts_Model_Training/Training_Goals.md

 - As the model matures, we will expand its capabilities to include other non-clothing categories, such as **housewares**, **toys**, and **decorative items**.
 - Consistency in formatting and structure across these categories is key, ensuring the model adapts to new product types with minimal adjustments.

-### **4. Adaptability and Flexibility**
+### **4. Dynamic Content Generation and Flexibility**
 - Descriptions must be creative, reflecting the specific features and uniqueness of each product.
 The model will avoid repetitive, formulaic language.
-- We aim for the model to effectively apply picklists, templates, and feedback to enhance flexibility and maintain creativity.
+- The model will prioritize **dynamic content generation**, applying picklists, templates, and feedback to enhance flexibility and maintain creativity in outputs.
 - Over time, the model will learn to personalize outputs based on evolving trends, ensuring it stays current with fashion-driven hashtags and descriptions.

 ### **5. Competitive Pricing**